 The diary titled The Leadership of a Bad Brother (http://wp.me/p1bOKH-Db) is herein given its second rendering.
 It is the case the bad leadership, especially of the professional kind, is an increasing occurrence as well as having gained broad unwitting acceptance in society and therefore nothing is done about.
 However, bad leadership mostly is unexpected and obscured thrives.
-We shall continue to examine the nature and incidence bad leadership as it affects the lives of people individually and collectively, whether formally or informally, legally or illegally, secretly or openly.
+We shall continue to examine the nature and incidence of bad leadership as it affects the lives of people individually and collectively, whether formally or informally, legally or illegally, secretly or openly.

 Truth is the first formidable opponent of bad leaders, who make a futile but assiduous attempt at rendering it a bifurcated object.
 Living-in-truth crushes bad leadership without trying and is unquestionably something they must abhor relentlessly.
-When a bad leader viciously punishes an innocent subject despite the evidence for exoneration, and such decision becomes a big future embarrassment, he or she would simply say “hindsight is 20/20”; mistakes do happen; end of matter.
+When a bad leader viciously punishes an innocent subject despite the evidence for exoneration, and such decision becomes a big future embarrassment, he or she would simply say “hindsight is 20/20”; mistakes do happen; end of the matter.
 Differently, when a targeted subject overspends £5, the same bad leader would say in public with much grandeur that the subject is “a thief, a liar, a threat to the jurisdiction, a merchant of dishonesty…” Any suggestion that it was just £5 on top of £195, the bad leader would “he stole [spent] extra £5, is that not the truth?”
-The bad leader is virtually always in the wrong and thus becomes a post-modernist of sorts to protect his or herself.
+The wicked leader is virtually always in the wrong and thus becomes a post-modernist of sorts to protect him or herself.
 When found guilty of senselessness or grievous wrongdoing under the a priori rules of truth and verification, the best response by the leader is that the “truth is relative” [usually with a smile of impunity].
 There is nothing relative about his power or the money she collects from subjects and on their behalf.
 But this ‘relative leader’ magically becomes a rigorous mono-linear truth upholder even when there is none to decide with, in situations where he is witch-hunting or scapegoating someone.
 In the hands of a bad leader truth and untruth have equal status, relevance and usefulness. – 08/07/2016

-There are certain organisations that need ‘professional bad leaders’ (mainly proficient in ruthlessness, coercion and parasitism) to run their affairs ‘as expected’.
-Some may think such applies only to organisations that are criminal, cultic or terrorist but the reality is that many political, social, civic, fraternal, religious ones fall into this category and many of them are accepted in the mainstream both culturally and legally.
-Where centralisation and repression are a deliberate and significant part of organisational governance, professional bad leaders are sought after and they flourish.
+There are specific organisations that need ‘professional bad leaders’ (mainly proficient in ruthlessness, coercion and parasitism) to run their affairs ‘as expected’.
+Some may think such applies only to organisations that are criminal, cultic or terrorist.
+Still, the reality is that many political, social, civic, fraternal, religious ones fall into this category, and many of them are accepted in the mainstream both culturally and legally.
+Where centralisation and repression are a deliberate and significant part of organisational governance, professional bad leaders are sought after, and they flourish.
 Professional bad leadership is their only job in life.
 There is a thriving underground labour market for professional bad leaders to carry out jobs that seriously affect members of the public, legally too.
 Making others yield and obey by any means possible while they conquer, prosper and enjoy is the way of professional bad leaders.
 Booty seekers!
 Leadership is about ‘give and take’ but professional bad leaders can only take, and they take a lot.
 Disturbingly, professional bad leaders have their fans that only see “good” in them.
 Bianimikaley! – 13/07/2016